 • Snow: Snow cover can make trails slippery and obscure trail information and landmarks.
 Make sure to bring a map or study trail information before heading out.
 Another thing to keep in mind is that with snow it is important to be attentive in looking for trail blazes and check trail maps if you are unsure about the direction of a path.

-• Fallen Plant-life: Snow can obstruct and hike hazards.
+• Fallen Plant Life: Snow can obstruct hiking hazards.
 It is essential to stay on the trail to avoid potential injury.

 Know the Signs of Frostbite: